alephium/www/src/content/blog/draft_TECH-TALK-2-Explore-the-Mysteries-of-stateful-UTXO-The-Ultimate-Guide-to-Alephium-s-accounting-11e13d0b43d/index.md

 ---
-title: 'TECH TALK #2 — Explore the Mysteries of stateful UTXO: The Ultimate Guide to Alephium’s accounting…'
+description: A discussion with Cheng Wang, inventor of statefulUTXO and founder of Alephium
 draft: true
-description: 'A discussion with Cheng Wang, inventor of statefulUTXO and founder of Alephium'
+title: 'TECH TALK #2 — Explore the Mysteries of stateful UTXO: The Ultimate Guide to Alephium’s accounting…'
 ---

 ###